-- a. states position clearly - b. provides more than one reason supporting their position - c. tells delegation how to vote - Average discussion would be characterized by a presentation that lacks in the quality of delivery and includes the following components: - a. states position - b. provides one reason supporting their position - c. tells delegation how to vote - Poor discussion would be characterized by a lack of effective delivery, poor grammar, reasoning and substance.
-As well as the omission of one or more components of an effective debate.
+- c.
+Average -11-20 points - i.
+Average discussion would be characterized by a presentation that lacks in the quality of delivery and includes the following components: - states position - provides one reason supporting their position - tells delegation how to vote. - d.
+Poor 1-10 points - i.
+Poor discussion would be characterized by a lack of effective delivery, poor grammar, reasoning and substance.
+As well as the omission of one or more components of an effective debate. - B. Guidelines for Scoring the Chair - 1.
+Ability to preside-handling motions, keeping members informed, using gavel, distributing discussion - 2.
+Leadership-stage presence, poise, self-confidence, politeness, and voice (80 points).